jgerstmayr/EXUDYN/README.rst

 +  try to switch to \ **explicit solvers**\ , if problem has no constraints and if problem is not stiff
 +  try to have \ **constant mass matrices**\  (see according objects, which have constant mass matrices; e.g. rigid bodies using RotationVector Lie group node have constant mass matrix)
 +  for explicit integration, set \ ``computeEndOfStepAccelerations = False``\ , if you do not need accurate evaluation of accelerations at end of time step (will then be taken from beginning)
++  for explicit integration, set \ ``explicitIntegration.computeMassMatrixInversePerBody=True``\ , which avoids factorization and back substitution, which may speed up computations with many bodies / particles
 +  if you are sure that your mass matrix is constant, set \ ``simulationSettings.timeIntegration.reuseConstantMassMatrix = True``\ ; check results!
 +  check that \ ``simulationSettings.timeIntegration.simulateInRealtime = False``\ ; if set True, it breaks down simulation to real time
 +  do not record images, if not needed: \ ``simulationSettings.solutionSettings.recordImagesInterval = -1``\